Bhattacharya-Lab/QDeep/README.md

 2. If you don't have "tensorflow" package, install it by typing ```$ pip install tensorflow```
 3. If you don't have "keras" package, install it by typing ```$ pip install keras```
 4. If you don't have "numpy" package, install it by typing ```$ pip install numpy```
 5. If you don't have Pyrosetta installed, please download from <a href="http://www.pyrosetta.org/dow">http://www.pyrosetta.org/dow</a> and install.
 If it requires license, you can obtain the license from <a href="https://els.comotion.uw.edu/licenses/88">https://els.comotion.uw.edu/licenses/88</a>.
 You will receive an email with Username and Password.
-After you download and unzip, please use following commands to install
+After you download and unzip, please use following commands to install:
 ```
 $ cd setup
 $ python setup.py install